 All the theoretical subjects of the the current National Diploma: Engineering: Chemical were last offered in 2018.
 Students who are yet to complete the Experiential Learning of the programme have to do so before January 2022.
-The last date for the registration of the Experiential Learning is January 2020.

 ECE.
 3 BACHELOR OF TECHNOLOGY ENGINEERING: CHEMICAL QUALIFICATION CODE (3308005)